 Dryanovo monastery is situated in the Andaka River valley on the road between Veliko Tarnovo and Gabrovo.
 It is dedicated to the Archangel Michael who’s feast day is celebrated annually on the 8th October.

 Dryanovo monastery was built during the second Bulgarian Empire in the 12th century during the reign of King Kaloyan.
 Since then it has been burned to the ground and demolished several times.
-Each time it has been rebuilt by the faithful and resilient Bulgarian Orthodox Christian people.
+However, each time it has been rebuilt by the faithful and resilient Bulgarian Orthodox Christian people.

 FIRST DRYANOVO MONASTERY

 The first monastery was built about 2 kms North of where the present day complex is standing.
-The place was called ‘The small St Archangel’ It was opposite the cave ‘Andaka.’
-These caves had been inhabited by prehistoric settlers thousands of years ago.
+Named ‘The small St Archangel’.
+It was opposite the cave ‘Andaka.’
+As a matter of fact, these caves had been inhabited by prehistoric settlers thousands of years ago.

 During the period 1197-1207, A procession of monks were carrying the relics of St Michael from a place called Potuka to Tarnovgrad.
 They sheltered the night in the caves and according to the Christian canon law a monastery was built near to where they had rested with the relics.

-For two hundred years the first Dryanovo monastery flourished.
-In 1393 the Ottoman Empire and its army after besieging the town of Veliko Tarnovo destroyed the monastery and killed anyone who opposed them.
+Indeed for two hundred years the first Dryanovo monastery flourished but in 1393 the Ottoman Empire and its army, after besieging the town of Veliko Tarnovo, destroyed the monastery and killed anyone who opposed them.